zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/storage-101/snapshots.md

 * **pvcSelector** specifies a label selector which will match all PVCs that have the label *app=mysql*.

-The [Create snapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots/) page has details on taking snapshots of Portworx volumes.
+{{<info>}}For single or group snapshots, it is possible to backup the volumes to a cloud S3 endpoint instead of disks on the local cluster.
+The [Create snapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots/) page has details on taking snapshots of Portworx volumes.{{</info>}}

+### Application consistency when taking snapshots

+For each of the snapshot types, Portworx supports specifying pre and post rules that are run on the application pods using the volumes.
+This allows users to quiesce the applications before the snapshot is taken and resume I/O after the snapshot is taken.
+The commands will be run in pods which are using the PVC being snapshotted.

+Read [Configuring 3DSnaps](/portworx-install-with-kubernetes/storage-operations/create-snapshots/snaps-3d) for further details on 3DSnaps.

 ## Migration

-Portworx uses [STORK](https://github.com/libopenstorage/stork) to migrate application workloads and their volumes across Kubernetes clusters.
+Migration is reffered to the operation of transferring application workloads (e.g Deployments, Statefulsets, Jobs, ConfigMaps etc) and their data (PVCs) across Kubernetes clusters.

 Common use cases for this would be: